-‘General Hospital’ Fans React To Chase And Willow’s Romantic Encounter, ‘Chillow’ Supporters Rejoice
+‘General Hospital’ Fans React To Chase And Willow’s Romantic Encounter, Chillow Supporters Rejoice

 — FoxyLeo (@Foxyleo28) April 11, 2019

-It looks like even quite a few viewers who were resistant to the Chillow pairing before are being won over with the scenes that Katelyn MacMullen and Josh Swickard gave everyboy this week.
-General Hospital fans are loving that Willow and Chase were sizzling-hot in hitting the sheets, but that there was tenderness incorporated too.
+It looks like even quite a few viewers who were resistant to the Chillow pairing before are being won over with the scenes that Katelyn MacMullen and Josh Swickard gave everybody this week.
+General Hospital fans are loving that Willow and Chase were sizzling-hot between the sheets, but that tenderness was incorporated too.

 Granted, not everybody is on the Chillow train.
 One person on Twitter noted that the duo seem stiff and like they’re forcing it together.
-Other General Hospital viewers felt as if Willow and Chase were given the chance to make love fairly quickly when couples like Jason and Sam took forever to get back together and even now have to sneek around and pretend they are apart.
+Other General Hospital viewers wonder why Willow and Chase were given the chance to make love fairly quickly, while couples like Jason and Sam took forever to get back together and, even now, have to sneak around and pretend they are apart.

 They’re just one of those 1 in a million chemistry couples that share a scene & every1 goes- oh snap- #Chillow is hott???????????? #GH struck gold w/this pairing!
 Love them❣️